huangli712/iQIST/doc/readme.md

 Installation
 ------------

 The downloaded iQIST software package is likely a compressed file with zip or tar.gz suffix.
 The users should uncompress it at first.
 And then go to the iqist/src/build directory, edit the make.sys file to configure the compiling environment.
-The users must setup the Fortran compiler, MPI compiler, BLAS and LAPACK libraries manually.
-The components in iQIST can be successfully compiled using recent Intel Fortran compiler.
-Most of the MPI implementations, such as MPICH, MVAPICH, OpenMPI and Intel MPI are compatible with iQIST.
-As for the BLAS implementation, we strongly recommend the OpenBLAS.
-For the LAPACK, there is no doubt that the Intel Math Kernel Library is a good candidate.
-Of course, you can also use the linear algebra library provided by the operating system, for example, vecLib Framework in the Mac OS X. Some post-processed scripts contained in the HIBISCUS component are developed with Python language.
-In order to execute these scripts or use the Python language binding for iQIST, the users should ensure Python 2.x was installed successfully.
-Furthermore, the numpy, scipy, and f2py packages are also necessary.
 Once the compiling environment is configured, please run the make command in the top-level directory of iQIST.
 After a few minutes (depending on the performance of compiling platform), the iQIST is ready for you.
 Note that all of the executable programs will be copied into the iqist/bin directory automatically.
 Please add this directory into the system environment variable PATH.

 Usage
 -----